kairichard/kairichardkoenig.de/content/blog/le-misarble/index.md

 weight: 4
 keywords:
     - self
-summary: I always sucked at writing; I still do.
-I even think it limits positive change and value I could bring to my community - it's frustrating.
+summary: "I always sucked at writing; I still do.
+I even think it limits positive change and value I could bring to my community - it's frustrating. "
 ---

 I always sucked at writing; I still do.
 I even think it limits the positive change and value I could bring to my community - it's frustrating.